New Jersey 101.5

 NJ 101.5 Kratom News

-Some people want to criminalize kratom and kratom users, but kratom legality in New Jersey is coming.
-Kratom Brands with the highest quality kratom will only be available for purchase in the Garden State.
-Purchase kratom from companies with great customer service and real customer reviews.
+Some people want to criminalize kratom and consumers, but kratom legality in New Jersey is coming.
+Only Kratom Brands with the highest quality speciosa products will be available for purchase in the Garden State.
+Purchase speciosa from companies with great customer service and real customer reviews.

 Now, Someone who has used kratom powder since 2015 knows that this is far from the truth.
-Kratom is not close to an LSD trip.
-South Jersey Kratom is available at Christophers Organic Botanicals.
+It is not close to an LSD trip.

-I cannot blame anyone who has never heard of kratom for being a bit on the harsh side when googling kratom.
-Google kratom and you will see some scary stuff.
+I understand if people are skeptical when searching for mitragyna speciosa, since it’s not well-known.
+Google it and you will see some scary stuff.
 People want to be safe and do not want things around that cause issues.
 As a society we want to be and feel safe.

 Is Kratom Safe?

-Can there be dangerous products that are not tested or that have something added to them to cause someone to get high?
-Sure, but pure plain leaf kratom does not cause a high at all.
+Do ALL manufacturers test all products for safety and refrain from adding substances that induce intoxication?
+NO, but pure plain leaf kratom does not cause a high at all.
 Probably the reason so many companies had added substances to get a person high in the past.
 If kratom got people high, then why add something else?

-Angela Conover, the director of opioid response and prevention with the Partnership for a Drug Free New Jersey, said buying kratom is risky cause you don’t really know what you’re getting.
+Angela Conover, the director of opioid response and prevention with the Partnership for a Drug Free New Jersey, said buying it is risky cause you don’t really know what you’re getting.

 This makes the perfect case for the KCPA or Kratom Consumer Protection Act.
-Regulations are to ensure buyers that the kratom product they are purchasing is real kratom and not mixed with other substances.
+Regulations are to ensure buyers that the speciosa product they are purchasing is real and not mixed with other substances.

-Ok, The second article by Dennis Malloy dated April 26, 2023 was titled NJ trying to regulate something that helps a lot of people (Opinion)
+The second article by Dennis Malloy on April 26, 2023 was about NJ’s attempt to regulate something beneficial for many people.

 Adulterated Kratom